evekeen/ivkin.dev/content/post/my-startup-journey-challenges-and-the-battle-for-intellectual-property.md

 \- What was I supposed to do? - she said. - I cannot code like you, so I had to hire someone.

-You need to learn how to code - learn how to code, bring a technical co-founder, or don't run a software startup.
+If you don't know how to code - learn how to code, bring a technical co-founder, or don't run a software startup.

 Anyway, I decided to move on - it's better to do something than argue.
 After another couple of months of coding, our MVP is almost ready.
 We had fun!
 I've implemented almost everything that I've planned myself for the launch.
 We had weekly meetings with the team.
 The co-founder was super positive